What are Supplies on Hand?

 For example, a business which sells shoes, will purchase and hold an inventory of shoes with the intention of selling them in the future.
 The same business will purchase consumable items such as stationery and hold them as supplies on hand for use within the business.

-For further information on the supplies on hand see the Wikipedia definition.
+For further information on the supplies see the Wikipedia definition.

 Random bookkeeping terms for you to discover.